The Face of an Angel

-The Face of an Angel is a 2014 British psychological thriller directed by Michael Winterbottom and written by Paul Viragh.
+The Face of an Angel is a 2014 psychological thriller directed by Michael Winterbottom and written by Paul Viragh.
 The film was inspired by the book Angel Face, drawn from crime coverage by Newsweek/Daily Beast writer Barbie Latza Nadeau.
 The film stars Kate Beckinsale, Daniel Brühl, and Cara Delevingne.
 The film is based on the real-life story of the murder of Meredith Kercher in 2007.

 Cast

 Production

-The Face of an Angel was executively produced by Eric Anidjar, Leon Benarroch, Andrew Eaton, Jordan Gertner, Susana Hornil, Anthony Jabre, Christine Langan, Norman Merry, Roberto Mitrani, Reza Safinia, and Ed Wethered.
+The Face of an Angel was executively produced by Eric Anidjar, Leon Benarroch, Andrew Eaton, Jordan Gertner, Chris Hanley, Susana Hornil, Anthony Jabre, Christine Langan, Norman Merry, Roberto Mitrani, Reza Safinia, and Ed Wethered.
 On 6 September 2013, Daniel Brühl joined the film to lead the cast.
 On 10 October 2013, Cara Delevingne joined the cast of the film.
 On 14 October 2013, Kate Beckinsale was set to join the drama film.

 Principal photography began in mid-November 2013 in Siena, Italy.
 On 3 February 2014, WestEnd Films showed the first promo-reel to the buyers at European Film Market in Berlin International Film Festival, when the film was in post-production.